john-h-kastner/liquid-structures/README.md

 The inductive predicate for prefix has two cases.
 A list can be empty, in which case it is a prefix of every list.
-A list can be non-empty, in which case it is only the prefix of another list if they have same first element and the tail of the prefix is the prefix of the tail of the list.
+A list can be non-empty, in which case it is only the prefix of another list if they have same first element and the tail of the prefix is a prefix of the tail of the list.

 While introducing an extra field to hold an inductive predicate is an interesting method for enforcing invariants, it has a significant draw back.
 Constructing